 - You failed to seek and retain such a job.13

-So, for example, if you were wrongfully fired from a job as an engineer in spite of an implied contract and were unable to find new work in your field, your damages will not be reduced by the amount that you could have earned in a fast-food job.
-But they could be reduced by the amount you could have earned in another engineering job IF such a job was available to you.14
+So, for example, if you were wrongfully fired from a job as an engineer despite an implied contract and were unable to find new work in your field, your damages will not be reduced by the amount that you could have earned in a fast-food job.
+But they could be reduced by the amount you could have earned in another engineering job, IF such a job was available to you.14

 The “statute of limitations” (aka the deadline) for filing a wrongful termination lawsuit based on breach of an implied employment contract is two (2) years from the date of your termination.15

 This may seem like a long time.
-But it also takes time to do research and gather evidence before beginning a lawsuit, in order to make sure that you can put forth the strongest possible case.
+However, it also takes time to do research and gather evidence before beginning a lawsuit in order to make sure that you can put forth the strongest possible case.

-If you think you have a case for breach of implied employment contract against a former employer, you should contact a wrongful termination employment lawyer as soon as possible to discuss your options and work to gather evidence in your case.
+Suppose you think you have a case for breach of an implied employment contract against a former employer.
+In that case, you should contact a wrongful termination employment lawyer as soon as possible to discuss your options and work to gather evidence in your case.

 Legal References: